phothinmg/mmtreeast-html-attributes/readme.md

   htmlAttributeNames,
   htmlAttributeInfo,
 } from "mmtreeast-html-attributes";
-import type { HTMLAttritubeNames } from "mmtreeast-html-attributes";
+import type { HTMLAttributeNames } from "mmtreeast-html-attributes";
 ```

 ## API